|

-E-Rate Discounts Reach $1.9 Billion This Year
+E-Rate Discounts Reach $2.26 Billion for Year

 The E-Rate program is the fourth largest source of federally mandated funding for schools.
 The program provides telecommunications services and equipment that might not be available otherwise and it frees up local school budgets for staff, textbooks, and other school needs.
 It can provide discounts of up to 90 percent of telecommunications costs for schools and libraries serving low-income and sparsely populated areas.